opitzconsulting/cattlecrew-case-management-ui/README.md

 The webapp is then available pointing a browser at [http://localhost:9000](http://localhost:9000)

-You can now start developing in the webapp directory.
+You can now start developing.
 Please note CORS problems eventually.

 #### Testing